mt-robotics/sql/sql.md

 ## `SQL` vs `NoSQL`

 - SQL: `Structured Query Language`, used for storing `Structured Data`
-- NoSQL: `Not Only SQL`, used for storing `Unstructured Data`.
+- NoSQL: `Not Only SQL`, used for storing `Not Necessarily Structured Data`.
 It is a family of database management systems designed to handle the unique challenges posed by Big Data.

 ## SQL Standard
 `ANSI` SQL is the standard for the SQL.
-It is used by "American National Standards Institute"
+It was created by "American National Standards Institute"